You may think that serious (critical) illnesses only strike others. But the reality is quite different.

 How much Critical illness insurance do I need?

 Think of a critical illness insurance policy as an umbrella.
 Its purpose is to keep you safe and dry in a rainy-day scenario.
-So, you want enough coverage to offer the kind of protection you might need.
+So, you want enough critical illness insurance coverage to offer the kind of financial protection you might need.

 Here are some tips to help you estimate how much of a critical illness umbrella you should buy.